KCCure is the only organization to provide private peer reviewed kidney cancer research grants.

 In 2017, KCCure announced the Kidney Cancer Innovation Research Grant Award of $100,000 offered over two years for a pilot project focused on cutting edge, innovative scientific research in kidney cancer.

-Applicants for this award are encouraged to focus on a new research direction, explore innovative ideas, test unconventional, but potentially important hypotheses, or ascertain the feasibility of new research approaches.
-The application period for the 2018 award is now closed.
+Applicants for these awards are encouraged to focus on a new research direction, explore innovative ideas, test unconventional, but potentially important hypotheses, or ascertain the feasibility of new research approaches.
+The application period for 2019 will be opening soon!